 This study investigates how the career aspirations of marriage-migrant women in Korea shape their language practices.
 The aim of this study is to understand migrant women’s career-related challenges and the support they need in their professional development and second language learning.

-Language use and identity construction among mixed-heritage children in South Korea (2017-ongoing)
+Language use and identity construction among mixed-heritage children in South Korea (2017-2018)

 This project explores whether and to what extent multi-ethnic children of Southeast Asian marriage-migrant mothers in rural Korea maintain and develop their heritage language.
 It particularly highlights conflicting language practices and ideologies among mothers and other family members regarding the children’s minority language development.